jbee/jbee.github.io/game.md

 </svg>

 The home world is the point of the cell that is closest to the center of the cell (cyan).
-Continue with next cell until all players have a filled cell.
+Pick next cell until there is a filled cell for each player.
-Some cells will still be empty.
+Some might still be empty.

 <svg	xmlns="http://www.w3.org/2000/svg"
 	xmlns:xlink="http://www.w3.org/1999/xlink"